 Assisting in a Smooth Operation

 Cables contribute to the smooth lifting and lowering of the garage door.
 Both torsion springs and extension springs use cables.
 They are attached to the bottom of the door and a cable drum at each end of the spring shafts.
 If one cable breaks or snaps, the door will raise and lower unevenly.
 It will also put stress on the other cable, leading to its eventual failure.
 Not only that, but other garage door parts also suffer, such as the tracks and springs.
-You should have your cables repaired as soon as you see they have snapped.
+You should have your garage door cable repair in Vancouver done as soon as you see they have snapped.

 Signs of a Problematic Garage Door Cable